Code: ZTMBDAY2026 | Ends in 👇

 Technically, you don’t have to learn a programming language to become an Ethical Hacker, as there are a lot of pre-built tools you can use that do a lot of the work for you.

-However, I highly recommend that you learn a programming language.
+However, I highly recommend that you learn Python:

 PHP

-PHP is an older site-building language but it’s used by WordPress which hosts over 40% of the internet.
+PHP is an older site-building language but it’s used by WordPress which is the building block for over 40% of the internet!

-Hackers can use PHP to write custom scripts to probe for common vulnerabilities such as SQL injection opportunities (more on this in a second), cross-site scripting, and insecure file uploads.
+Not only is it worth knowing because you might work with one of these platforms, but hackers can also use PHP to write custom scripts to probe for common vulnerabilities such as SQL injection opportunities (more on this in a second), cross-site scripting, and insecure file uploads.

 C and C++